TaeSuPark/zomoc/README.md

 ## How it works

 1. You add the `zomoc()` plugin to your `vite.config.ts`.
-2. During development, the plugin scans your project for `mock.json` files.
+2. The plugin scans your project for TypeScript files (e.g., `interface.ts`, `type.ts`) to create an index of all exported interfaces and their file locations.
+This is done quickly with regular expressions, not a full AST parse.
-3. For each `mock.json`, it finds the corresponding `interface.ts` file in a sibling `model` directory.
+3. It then finds your mock definition files (e.g., `mock.json`) based on the patterns you provide.
-4. It uses `ts-to-zod` to generate Zod schemas from your interfaces **in-memory**.
+4. For each API endpoint in your mock files, it looks up the required interface name in its index, reads the corresponding file, and generates a Zod schema from the interface **in-memory** using `ts-to-zod`.
 5. It creates a virtual module, `virtual:zomoc`, which exports the `finalSchemaUrlMap` object containing all your mock data schemas.
 6. You import `setupMockingInterceptor` from `zomoc` and the `finalSchemaUrlMap` from the virtual module to configure your `axios` instance.
-7. Whenever you change a `mock.json` or `interface.ts` file, the plugin automatically regenerates the mocks and reloads your app.
+7. Whenever you change a mock or interface file, the plugin automatically regenerates the mocks and reloads your app.

 ## Usage